Two Lovers (2008 film)

-Two Lovers is a 2008 American romantic drama film, taking its inspiration from Fyodor Dostoyevsky's 1848 short story "White Nights", which had already been turned into a film seven times, first by Luchino Visconti: Le Notti Bianche (1957).
-The film is directed by James Gray and stars Joaquin Phoenix, Gwyneth Paltrow, and Vinessa Shaw.
+Two Lovers is a 2008 American romantic drama film, directed by James Gray, and starring Joaquin Phoenix, Gwyneth Paltrow, and Vinessa Shaw.
+The film takes its inspiration from Fyodor Dostoyevsky's 1848 short story "White Nights", which had already been turned into a film seven times, first by Luchino Visconti: Le Notti Bianche (1957).
 It is set in the largely Russian Jewish neighborhood Brighton Beach in New York City, as was Gray's first film Little Odessa.
 Two Lovers premiered in competition at the 2008 Cannes Film Festival in May.
 The film was Gray's third to enter the competition at this festival.
 It was released on February 13, 2009.

 Plot

-Leonard Kraditor is walking along a bridge over a stream in Brooklyn, when suddenly he jumps into the water in an attempted suicide.
-He changes his mind and quickly walks home to his parents' apartment.
+Leonard Kraditor walks along a bridge over a stream in Brooklyn before jumping into the water in an attempted suicide.
+He changes his mind and quickly walks to the home where he resides with his parents.
 His mother Ruth, seeing him dripping wet, tells her husband Reuben their son has tried it again and it becomes evident that Leonard has attempted suicide before.

 His parents tell him that a potential business partner and his family are invited for dinner that night and ask him to be present.
 When they arrive, Leonard finds that he had been set up with the other family's daughter, Sandra Cohen.
 She inquires about his interest in photography and notices a photo of a girl above his headboard.
-He explains he had been engaged to the girl for several years, but the relationship was broken off when it turned out both he and his fiancée carried the gene for Tay–Sachs disease, which results in diseased children who generally don't live beyond age 12, so they would be unable to have healthy children.
+He explains he had been engaged to the girl for several years, but the relationship was broken off when it turned out both he and his fiancée carried the gene for Tay–Sachs disease, which results in diseased children who generally do not live beyond the age of five years, so they would be unable to have healthy children.

 Leonard meets a new neighbor, Michelle Rausch, and is immediately attracted to her, choosing to ignore that she is a drug addict.
-He learns that she is dating a married partner in her law firm, Ronald Blatt.
+He learns that she is dating a married partner in the law firm where he, Ronald Blatt, practices.
 At her request, Leonard agrees to meet the pair for dinner at a restaurant.
 The couple leave him later that evening, as they have plans to attend the Metropolitan Opera.
-Leonard returns home dejected, but surprisingly, Sandra arrives, sent over by Leonard's parents.
+Leonard returns home dejected, but Sandra arrives, sent over by Leonard's parents.
 Believing that Leonard wanted her to come by, she realizes by his shocked expression that she was set up.
-She apologizes for the misunderstanding and says that, if he isn't interested, a lot of other guys are.
-Leonard says that he likes her, and they kiss and eventually make love, and with time, his relationship with Sandra deepens.
+She apologizes for the misunderstanding and says that, if he is not interested, a lot of other guys are.
+Leonard says that he likes her, and they kiss and eventually have sex.
+With time, his relationship with Sandra deepens.